QRemy/EAS_2025_gammapy/README.md

 First step is to install gammapy: https://docs.gammapy.org/1.3/getting-started/index.html#recommended-setup

-Then check the notebooks !
+Then download the notebooks !